menandmice/micetro_docs/guides/reference/health_bar_information.rst

 Failed to do a SOA request for zone
 """""""""""""""""""""""""""""""""""

-This error is shown when the Micetro DNS Server Controller is able to query the server, but SOA request for the zone failed.
+This error is shown when the Micetro DNS Agent is able to query the server, but SOA request for the zone failed.

 Failed to load ODBC Driver for SQL Server
 """""""""""""""""""""""""""""""""""""""""